 Every record will have primary key value

 Sometimes its hard to define unique records with one single column.
 In such cases, we can have two or more columns that uniquely identify each record in a table.
 Such columns are known as composite key.
-For example:

 Name + Address